seanbutler/Morris/README.md

 - [x] Threads are lightweight userspace objects
 - [x] No Shared Memory, Eliminates Race Conditions and Other Problems
 - [ ] Message Passing and Broadcast Between Threads
 - [ ] ?
-Threads are also first class objects
-- [ ] ?
-Maybe Direct/Independent Control of Cores and CPUs
+Control of Cores and CPUs

 Note: this may change to another lib in future depending

 ### Finite State Machines
 - [ ] Syntactic Sugar Makes State and FSMs Easier
 - [ ] Machines and States are first class objects

+### Simplified Types
+- [ ] Once we specialise its arguable how extensive types we really need
+- [ ] Genetic Programming search space is significantly reduced with more limited types
+- [X] Numbers
+- [ ] Text
+- [ ] Associative Arrays => Pairs, Tuples & Arrays

 ## Other Minor Dev Todos